Iwo Jima: Battle of Iwo Jima

 The American invasion of Iwo Jima began on February 19, 1945, and continued to March 26, 1945.
 The battle was a major initiative of the Pacific Campaign of World War II.
-The Marine invasion, known as "Operation Detachment", was charged with the mission of capturing the airfields on the island for use by P-51 fighters, and rescue of damaged heavy bombers that were not able to reach their main bases at Guam and Saipan; until then Japanese warplanes from there had harried U.S. bombing missions to Tokyo.
+The Marine invasion, known as "Operation Detachment", was charged with the mission of capturing the airfields on the island for use by P-51 fighters in relation to the range of the fighters escorting the bombers, and the emergency landings of damaged heavy bombers that were not able to reach their main bases in the Marianas (Guam, Saipan and Tinian).
+Prior to the seizure, Japanese fighters had harried U.S. bombing missions to Japan.

 The battle was marked by some of the fiercest fighting of the war.
-The Imperial Japanese Army positions on the island were heavily fortified, with vast bunkers, hidden artillery, and 18 kilometres (11 mi) of tunnels.
+The Imperial Japanese Army positions on the island were heavily fortified, with vast bunkers, hidden artillery, and 18 kilometers (11 mi) of tunnels.
 The battle was the first U.S. attack on the Japanese Home Islands and the Imperial soldiers defended their positions tenaciously.
 Of the 21,000 Japanese soldiers present at the beginning of the battle, over 19,000 were killed and only 1,083 taken prisoner.

 One of the first objectives after landing on the beachhead was the taking of Mount Suribachi.
 At the second raising of a flag on the peak, Joe Rosenthal photographed six Marines raising the United States flag on the fourth day of the battle (February 23).

 The photograph was extremely popular, and won the Pulitzer Prize for Photography that same year.
 It is regarded as one of the most significant and recognizable images of the war.

 After the fall of Mount Suribachi in the south, the Japanese still held a strong position throughout the island.
 General Tadamichi Kuribayashi still had the equivalent of eight infantry battalions, a tank regiment, two artillery, and three heavy mortar battalions, plus the 5,000 gunners and naval infantry.
 With the landing area secure, more troops and heavy equipment came ashore and the invasion proceeded north to capture the airfields and the remainder of the island.
 Most Japanese soldiers fought to the death.
 On the night of March 25, a 300-man Japanese force launched a final counterattack led by Kuribayashi.
 The island was officially declared "secured" the following morning.